jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ---
 title: Diatonic modes
 slug: diatonic-modes
-abstract: The seven modes of the major scale describe the harmonic environments of the diatonic chords.
+abstract: The seven modes of the major scale describe the tonal environments of the seven diatonic chords in a major key.
 ---

 ## What are diatonic modes